CrazyReborn/hamilton-canvas/README.md

 # hamilton-canvas
 #### An algorithm visualizer written with vanilla JavaScript.
 Canvas API is used to visualize sorting algorithms.
 Pathfing is performed on a nodeList of divs.

+*Please use desktop version of Chrome browser, the app is not mobile friendly*

+## How to use

+**Pathfinding part**
+On the top bar you can see control elements.
+Those are self explanatory.
+Below there is a toggle switch that controls what is placed on clicking the grid: grey color shows, that walls will be placed, blue color show, that weight will be added to a node.
+Adding a wall to a weighted node will not work.
+You can drag and drop staring (green) and target (gold) nodes.
+Select an algorithm to be performed on the graph and enjoy the show!

+**Sorting part**
+On the top bar you can see control elements.
+Create an array using range slider, choose the algorithm to be performed on the array and enjoy the show!

 ## Sorting algorithms

 **Selection sort** finds the smallest element in the unsorted subarray and moves it to the beginning of that subarray.